shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If the radio still fails to enter hotspot mode, check your USB connections.

+*Note:*

-*Note.* By default Pi-Star configures the “modem” to have a power setting of “100” in the Expert -> MMDVMHost settings.
+- By default Pi-Star configures the “modem” to have a power setting of “100” in the Expert -> MMDVMHost settings.

 This is 100% of the maximum power of the modem, and in the case of the radio the maximum power output is 5W, but the radio is not designed to operate as a hotspot, where it may be continuously transmitting.